Perifissural lung nodules

-Although perilymphatic pulmonary nodules can also be perifissural in distribution, they should be distinguished from perifissural lung nodules, as they are usually associated with a number of conditions.
+Although perilymphatic pulmonary nodules can also be perifissural in distribution, they should be distinguished from perifissural lung nodules, as the former are usually associated with a number of conditions.

 Perifissural lung nodules are typically seen as well-circumscribed, smoothly marginated homogeneous nodules in contact with or closely related to a pulmonary fissure.
 Most show a triangular, oval/lentiform, rectangular, or dumbbell shape.
 They may often show a septal attachment to the pleural surface 3.